MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey.md

 ---
 # Sign in with a passkey (FIDO2)

 Passkeys are a replacement for your password.
 With passkeys, you can sign into your Microsoft personal, work or school account using your face, fingerprint, or PIN.
 Signing in with a passkey is simple, fast, and helps protect you against phishing attacks.
+For information about FIDO2 support, see [Support for FIDO2 authentication with Microsoft Entra ID](~/identity/authentication/concept-fido2-compatibility.md).

 ## Sign in to your work or school account